stefanos87/container-kubernetes-tutorials/3-container_volumes/README.md

 ### Running application as a cri-o container
 The same *Dockerfile* can be used to build and run the application as a cri-o container.
-First you need to build the container image by running the *builda bud* command as follows:
+First you need to build the container image by running the *buildah bud* command as follows:

 **buildah bud -t robipozzi/rpozzi-restaurants:1.2 .**

-Once the container image is built, the same exact scenarios as described in the Docker paragraph can be run with the standard podman run command, as follows:
+Once the container image is built, the same exact scenarios as described in the Docker paragraph can be tested by starting container with the standard *podman run* command, as follows (this command will run the container with no volumes attached):

 **podman run -it --name restaurant-app -p 8083:8082 -e UPLOAD_DIR=/tmp/upload -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.2**

-to run the container with no volumes attached,
+Once you have finished the tests, stop the container by issuing CTRL+C in the terminal windows and then issue the following command to run the container with volumes attached:

 **podman run -it --name restaurant-app -p 8083:8082 -v /Users/robertopozzi/dev/robipozzi-kubernetes/container-kubernetes-tutorials/3-container_volumes/app/config:/config -v /Users/robertopozzi/temp/upload:/tmp/upload -e CONFIG_DIR=/config -e UPLOAD_DIR=/tmp/upload -e EXPOSED_PORT=8083 robipozzi/rpozzi-restaurants:1.2**

-to run the container with volumes attached.

 As it can be seen, the same exact construct used with Docker can be applied by using Buildah and Podman.